Cook smarter

 Don't try to digitize everything in one weekend.
 That's how the project stalls and never finishes.

-Week 1: Start with the 5-10 recipes your family makes most often.
-The ones you actually cook.
-Digitize these first because they deliver immediate value — you can cook from them this week.
+Week 1 Everyday favorites Start with the 5-10 recipes your family makes most often.
+These deliver immediate value because you can cook from them this week.

-Week 2: Do the holiday and special occasion recipes.
-Thanksgiving stuffing, Christmas cookies, birthday cake.
-These are the ones that would hurt most to lose, and they're only needed a few times a year so there's no rush — but get them done.
+Week 2 Holiday & special occasion Thanksgiving stuffing, Christmas cookies, birthday cake.
+These hurt most to lose and only come out a few times a year.

-Week 3-4: Work through the rest of the box at whatever pace feels comfortable.
-A few cards per day while you're waiting for coffee to brew.
-There's no deadline.
+Week 3-4 The rest of the box Work at whatever pace feels comfortable.
+A few cards per day while coffee brews.
+No deadline.

 After a month, you'll have a digital copy of every recipe that matters to your family.
 The cards go into safe storage.
 The recipes go on your phone, ready to cook from, share, and pass down to the next generation.